 - acquiring a storefront with space for sorting, organizing, and displaying donated materials and conducting workshops

 - Acquire a vehicle for transporting donated materials

 For more information about free or low-cost creative re-use workshops for students and the community please contact us.
-At this time, we are scheduling school group workshops and other groups for the 2012-2013 school year.
+At this time, we are scheduling school group workshops and other groups for remainder of the 2014 school year.